-We always aim to behave ethically and are committed to creating positive changes in three key areas: Our People, Our Communities and Our Environment.
+We always aim to behave ethically and are committed to creating positive changes in our key areas: Our People, Our Communities, Our Charity Partners, Our Environment and The Hymans Robertson Foundation.
 This focus is reflected in our business strategy and day to day activities, demonstrating our core values.

 At Hymans Robertson, our people are the core of our success.
 Reflecting our four values – partnering, straightforward, friendly and confident – we make a promise to everyone at Hymans Robertson that we will work with them to make this the best job they will ever have.